fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 In this example,
 `combine` takes in two arguments `outer` and `inner`, both of which have to be functions.
 So, we can already see that it is a Higher-order Function
 `combine` also returns a function that *combine*s the functionality of both inner and outer.
-Once again, its a higher-order function (because its returning a function)
+Once again, it's a higher-order function (because it's returning a function)

 When we call combine with `square` and `double` as arguments, it returns a function that takes an argument `arg` and returns a value by calling `inner` with `arg` and then calling `outer` with the return value of the `inner` call.
 In essence, _combining_ the two functions.
 So, `dSquare` is now a function that, when given a number, doubles it first and then squares it and then returns the result of those operations.